cmtchssn/Dissertation/README.md

 I can save a scene, but only one object in the scene.
 I've been trying to figure out how to expand this knowledge to saving everything in a scene.
 So every time I add a D*n* to the scene, I make it a child of a parent, empty "Dn Parent".
 Then I iterate through every child that parent has and save its name and transform position, hopefully to reload.
 I'm getting close, I think, to cracking this one, but it may take more time yet.
 Tomorrow, I should try to get all prefabs instantiating and fix the scrolling on the menu, just for presentation's sake.
 Then ask the devs how they save full scenes, and see if I can get some general advice.

+### Day 044
+Start with getting prefabs up to date, then work on the menu.

+For the demo today, I have all prefabs spawnable, and removed save/load from the menu to ignore scrolling.
+I'll still want to ask about saving probably.

 ---

 ### Jesse Meeting 001